-Surgery is very rarely required for such cases and most conditions can be healed with some simple treatment and slight changes to some habitual postures.
+Surgery is very rarely required for such cases and most RSI treatment is successful when combined with a few habitual posture and lifestyle tweaks.
 So before you go under the knife please explore all other possible options.

 What Causes RSI Pain?

 The main source of the pain are the 3 main nerves which run down the arm.
 Ultimately these are the structures that report the pain sensation back to the brain.
 They are the Radial, Median and Ulna nerves.

 There can be tension or sensitisation on any or all of these nerves which means the muscles they serve will tire out quicker than they should.
 If we can identify where that tightening on the nerve is coming from then we can make the muscles last longer and so remove your pain.
 Sounds simple!

 Obviously every case is very different and each case should be assessed and treated by a qualified professional.
 However, there are certain repeated mistakes people make and certain common factors that we discuss below which can help prevent shoulder RSI , wrist RSI and elbow RSI.

 One very common contributing factor is stiffness and tightness in and around the neck.
 This can cause an increase in tension on the main trunk nerve from which the others originate.
 This is known as the brachial plexus.
 Other than the neck anything in the clavipectoral fascia can affect the tension on the brachial plexus.
 To translate – any structure from your collar bone down to the bottom of your pecs can affect this trunk nerve.